Jeni Le Gon: Career

-In 1935, she signed with RKO Pictures to be the dancing partner of Bill Robinson in the film Hooray for Love.
+In 1935, she signed with RKO Pictures to be the dancing partner of Bill Robinson in the film Hooray for Love which also featured Fats Waller.
 She also performed in a 1935 London production of the revue At Home Abroad, taking over numbers that Waters and Eleanor Powell had in the Broadway version.

 While in Hollywood, LeGon had the opportunity to work with performers such as Waters and Al Jolson.
 She danced with Fred Astaire and Bill "Bojangles" Robinson, becoming the first African-American woman to do so on film.
 MGM signed her to a long-term contract, making LeGon the first African-American woman to receive such an opportunity, but cancellation of the contract soon followed.

 On Broadway, LeGon portrayed Jenny in Black Rhythm (1936), and Lily Ann in Early to Bed (1943).
 In 1947, she played Cab Calloway's treacherous girlfriend Minnie the moocher in a low-budget full-length musical movie with an all-Black cast titled Hi-De-Ho.
 She danced at a number of clubs and theaters including the Apollo, Cafe de Paris, Howard, Paramount and Lincoln Theaters.
 In the early 1950s, she appeared on the televised version of Amos 'n' Andy.

 LeGon owned and operated the Jeni LeGon Dance Studio in Los Angeles and managed the Drama & Dance Playhouse in Los Angeles.
 In 1969, she settled in Vancouver, British Columbia, where she taught tap and pointe.
 In 1999, the National Film Board of Canada released a documentary film about her life, Jeni Le Gon: Living in a Great Big Way, directed by Grant Greshuk and produced by Selwyn Jacob.
 She appeared in the film Bones (2001).